Updated The Latest Listing devices are compatible with esim in Thailand

 In order to determine whether your iOS device is carrier unlocked and eSIM compatible or not, you will need to:

-• And then check its eSIM capacity by scrolling down to view the “AVAILABLE SIM” (iOS 15 and newer) or “DIGITAL SIM”(older iOS versions) section.
+• Check its eSIM capacity by scrolling down to view the “AVAILABLE SIM” (iOS 15 and newer) or “DIGITAL SIM”(older iOS versions) section.

 • It should contain an IMEI under AVAILABLE SIM or DIGITAL SIM, which means that the device is eSIM compatible.